-The ING customer referral process is progressing as expected.
-At July 22nd, the customer acquisition rate was 50% or around 250,000 ING customers out of the 500,000 eligible customers.
-The outstandings collected totalled around EUR 7 billion, including primarily life insurance outstandings.
-The exclusive offering reserved for ING customers is set to end in September.
+The exclusive offering reserved for ING customers ended successfully on September 30th.
+The customer acquisition rate was 63% or around 315,000 ING customers out of the 500,000 eligible customers.
+They consist mainly of affluent customers.
+The outstandings collected total around EUR 8.5 billion and consist mainly of life insurance outstandings.